Bublikus/native-suggestions/README.md

 You can customize native autocomplete suggestions with your own values.

 - For mobile devices suggestions take part of the browser native keyboard.
-- For desktop it expands native autocomplete drop-down.
+- For desktop it expands native autocomplete dropdown.

 |Safari keyboard|Safari select|Chrome keyboard|Chrome select|
 |-------------|-------------|-------------|-------------|